smweaver545/LaserCutter/README.md

 Laser Cutter Stuff
 ==========
 This repository is a central resource for Laser Cutting at Derby Makers.
-In the future, there will be sample files and documentation.
+This includes sample files and documentation.

 ### Directory Structure: